 Grain size is the "diameter" of a grain.
 The Grain size value changes the available nucleation sites when Grain boundaries, Grain edges, or Grain corners is selected along with Calculate from matrix settings in the Precipitate Phase.
 Enter a numerical value and choose a unit from the list.
 The default is 1.0E-4 m.

-See "Precipitation Morphology" on page 79 and "The Number of Available Heterogeneous Nucleation Sites" on page 57 for more information.
+See "Precipitation Morphology" on page 86 and "The Number of Available Heterogeneous Nucleation Sites" on page 64 for theory.